huggingface/hub-docs/docs/hub/models-adding-libraries.md

 Before opening the PR, make sure that at least one model is referenced on https://huggingface.co/models?other=my-library-name.
 If not, the model card metadata of the relevant models must be updated with `library_name: my-library-name` (see [example](https://huggingface.co/google/gemma-scope/blob/main/README.md?code=true#L3)).
 If you are not the owner of the models on the Hub, please open PRs (see [example](https://huggingface.co/MCG-NJU/VFIMamba/discussions/1)).

-Here is a minimal [example](https://github.com/huggingface/huggingface.js/pull/561/files) adding integration for Grok-1.
+Here is a minimal [example](https://github.com/huggingface/huggingface.js/pull/885/files) adding integration for VFIMamba.

 ### Code snippets